Wondering why USA Tales is writing about a highway? Well, it’s not just a highway; read on to learn more!

 So many different occasions and different situations gave rise to the now monuments and tourist attractions.

-Each attraction tells its own story and history.
-There are many state parks along the Lincoln Highway corridor that you could visit and have a delightful family picnic and create lovely memories.
+Each attraction tells its own story and history; there are many state parks along the Lincoln Highway corridor that you could visit and have a delightful family picnic and create lovely memories.

-Enjoy the small-town charm and the quirky yet unique roadside attractions at the Lincoln Highway corridor.
+The beautiful two-lane roads make you love the journey more than the destination.
+Here, you can enjoy the small-town charm and the quirky yet unique roadside attractions at the Lincoln Highway corridor.

-Don’t forget to click pictures for your scrapbook of fun and memories made during your road trip along the Lincoln highway!
+Don’t forget to click pictures for your scrapbook of fun and memories made during your road trip along the Lincoln Highway!

 Grab an official road guide and get going!
-Be it sierra Nevada, county Iowa, york city and san, or any other place.
+Be it Sierra Nevada, county Iowa, York City and San, or any other place.